pranav-P92/AWS-SAA/README.md

 - AWS Shield / WAF

-## What do Edge Locations do?
+### What do Edge Locations do?

 They store **copies of your static content**, like:

-✅ Images

-✅ Videos

-✅ CSS / JS files
+✅ Images/ Videos/ CSS / JS files/ HTML pages

-✅ HTML pages

 So users don’t need to go all the way to your main Region every time.